 For those who are looking to work in a studio or work out of their bedroom/basements, this is my top pick.
 It’s inexpensive, yet perfect to wet your feet.

-This is perfect for Ableton Live as it was built specifically for this DAW.
+This MIDI keyboard was built specifically for Ableton Live.
 It also works with every other major DAW as well, including free DAWs.
 If you’re on a tight budget, I recommend using a free DAW at first.

 One of the main selling points that you hear about this controller is that it fits perfectly into most backpacks.
 This is true, but it’s not the best selling point in my opinion.